Fagu Poornima 20th March 2019

 Bisket Jatra (April)

 Bisket Jatra is celebrated up to the 14th of April in Kathmandu Valley, Bhaktapur, and Lalitpur.
-People carry the sculpture of the almighty deity Bhairavnath all around Bhaktapur.
+People carry the sculpture of the supreme deity Bhairavnath all around Bhaktapur.
 The chariots of Lord Ganesh, Goddess Mahakali, and Maha Laxmi are pulled next to the chariot of Bhairav.
 The locals come to seek blessings from the deities on these chariots.
 The people of Thimi partake in tongue piercing at Bode village to celebrate this festival.

 Ram Navami 14th April 2019